rajatrayaraddi/nyc-311-analytics/README.md

 ## Dataset
 The full NYC 311 Service Requests dataset is available at: [NYC 311 Service Requests (NYC Open Data)](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9/about_data)

+## Draft Paper
+A detailed write-up of this work is available on [Zenodo](https://doi.org/10.5281/zenodo.17956488).

 ## License
 This project is released under the [MIT License](LICENSE).